Keenan-Nicholson/blog/content/posts/Servarr.md

 So after all my efforts, I decided to scrap all hopes of using Flaresolverr tagged indexers.

 My next hiccup was having Prowlarr passed to my VPN.
 Although this is the default setting in navilg's guide, I do not believe it to be correct.
 All of my indexers would fail almost immediately after restarting the container, so I started digging into logs.
-After inspecting both Docker and *arr logs there was _a lot_ `HTTP request timed out` and `HTTP 429: TooManyRequests` errors.
+After inspecting both Docker and *arr logs there was _a lot_ of `HTTP request timed out` and `HTTP 429: TooManyRequests` errors.

 I knew this was likely due to my VPN configuration, but no matter what I did (e.g. changing DNS to `1.1.1.1` or `8.8.8.8` in the VPN, containers, dropping the firewall all together, and becoming all too familiar with <a href="https://github.com/qdm12/gluetun" target="_blank">Gluetun</a> documentation) I just couldn't get it.